darthkali/cycling-calendar-creator/README.md

-# Bike Sports Calendar Planner
+# PCRCG
+Pro Cycling Race Calendar Generator

 ## Features
 - create an event like the Tour de France